ericlindsey/automate-gmtsar/README.md

 threshold\_snaphu = 0

+num\_processors = 4

-If we want to check that our interferogram-generation settings are good, we can run 'plot\_intf\_list.py' to generate the intf.in list and make a figure showing the connectivity:
+If we want to check that our interferogram-generation settings are good, we can first run 'plot\_intf\_list.py' to generate the intf.in list and make a figure showing the connectivity:

-\$ python3.5 /home/share/insarscripts/automate/plot\_intf\_list.py
-batch.config
+    $ python $GMTSAR_APP/plot_intf_list.py batch.config

-Look at the file 'intfs.ps' using the command 'gs', or download the pdf file to view on your computer.
-Then change your settings as necessary.
+Look at the file 'intfs.png' and adjust your settings as necessary.

-If we have a lot of interferograms to run, we might want to use more than one processing node, so that we can use more than 24 processors.
-In that case, copy 'run\_gmtsar\_app\_mpi.pbs' from the scripts directory and then set:

-\#PBS -l nodes=2:ppn=24

-\#PBS -q q24

-Notes:

-\- Each interferogram always runs on only one processor.
-Here, we've set it to use 48 processors (2\*24), so if we have less than 48 interferograms to run, this will run them all simultaneously.
+Note: Each interferogram (for each subswath) always runs on one CPU.
+Here, we'll require 12 processors (4 CPUs \*3 subswaths), but if we have less than 12 CPUs, this will be overkill and things won't actually run as fast as promised.
+On a laptop you may want to run one subswath at a time to get results done for that region more quickly, or else run things on a server.

-\- If you want to use more than 1 node, you must use the MPI version of the PBS job submitter script.

-\- If you're running all 3 subswaths at the same time, this setting would take 6 total nodes -- make sure there are enough nodes free, or some of your jobs will have to wait in the queue.

-Once everything is set, run gmtsar\_app.py for all subswaths:
+Once everything is set, run gmtsar again for all subswaths:

-\$ ./runall.csh
+    $ ./run_tops_subswaths.csh

-This will run just the interferogram stage (stage 4), in this case with a maximum timespan of 48 days, and it will skip the unwrapping stage (snaphu threshold set to zero).
+In this example, we will run just the interferogram stage (stage 4), in this case with a maximum timespan of 48 days, and it will skip the unwrapping stage (snaphu threshold set to zero).
 Each interferogram should take just 10-15 minutes to run.

 Next, we will need to look at the interferograms, and decide on our processing parameters.
 This is where art blends with science...

 **\
 **

-**6. QC and modify the interferogram processing parameters**
+**7. QC and modify the interferogram processing parameters**

 We need to look at our interferograms, decide what went wrong (if anything), and determine what we need to do to fix things.
 This part is